Prudhvi-pln/ConfigTUI/README.md

 - [x] Preserve comments in the yaml

 ## Limitations
- - ~~Cannot preserve comments or any decorators on saving a yaml file.~~ Fixed as of v1.2
+ - ~~Cannot preserve comments or any decorators on saving a yaml file.~~ Fixed in v1.2

 ## Examples
  - Viewing yaml files: ![view yaml tree](./images/tree-tui.png)